News and Events

 Summer 2020 Virtual Sessions

-This past summer, CTAT hosted online trainings where we provided attendees with new ways to increase engagement in their synchronous (real-time) and asynchronous courses.
-Click the link below to be directed to our summer session page.
+CTAT hosted online trainings where we provided attendees with new ways to increase engagement in their synchronous (real-time) and asynchronous courses.
+Click the link below to be directed to our Summer 2020 session page.

 Taking Your Course to 100% online delivery